Hello my dear Marshmallow Peeps!

 There have been a myriad of studies that link doodling and listening.
 According the these studies, doodling helps you pay attention.
 When you draw or doodle while listening to something like a lecture, your recall is much higher than if you do not doodle.
 The act of moving your hand allows just enough focus to keep your mind from wandering.
 Professor Lynda Barry at the University of Wisconsin regularly taught a class called The Unthinkable Mind, where students experiment with writing and drawing with focus on the basic physical structure of the brain.
 The course looked at creativity and the biological function of the arts.
 One thing she really insisted upon in her class was whenever the class was listening to people (classmates) read stories they had written, they had to draw while listening.

 When I learned this, I felt somewhat vindicated about my doodling habit!
 But it also made me reflect upon how many children in the past (or even possibly in the present) were punished for doodling while working in class, punished for doing something that almost instinctively actually helped them pay attention.
 I can see the same goes for movement with my kiddo.
 Moving her body about (like how she can move when sitting on a yoga ball while doing homework, or when she gets to use a standing desk with a kick/ swing bar) helps her concentrate.
 It keeps a mind body connection going where otherwise the mind would disconnect and wander off.
-And how many times has she been to sit down and sit still?
+And how many times has she been told to sit down and sit still?

 A developmental pediatrician once told me that behavior is communication.
 Now the key as parents and caregivers is to be able to patiently decipher what is being told to us through our kids’ behavior.
 One thing that I keep coming back to (so I don’t get overly impatient with my daughter, which is tough because I am not the most patient person) is the idea that challenging and different behavior can be evidence of creativity in action.
 Where would we be without those that think differently?
-(Cultural and socio-economic differences boost creativity. – this doesn’t work as a conclusion to your opening sentence thought)

 So whether our kiddos may be quietly doodling in the margins (or sitting at full attention) we need to make room for them to be themselves and be respected by those who may think and act differently than they do.
 Creating latitude for our children to do their thing in the margins might just help them get where they are trying to go.